Emil Forsberg: UEFA Euro 2020

 Forsberg was included in Sweden's 26-man squad for UEFA Euro 2020.
 Forsberg scored four goals in the tournament, and hit both the crossbar and the post in the Round of 16 game against Ukraine when Sweden lost 2–1 after extra-time, for his performances, he received praise as one of the best players in the tournament.
 He is the only Swedish player to have scored four goals in a UEFA European Championship, beating Tomas Brolin's (in 1992) and Henrik Larsson's (in 2004) previous record of three goals.

+2026 FIFA World Cup and Retirement

+On 12 May 2026, Forsberg was left out of the Sweden's squad for the 2026 FIFA World Cup in North America.
+On 25 June 2026, Forsberg announced his retirement from the Sweden national team, having won 92 caps and scored 21 goals between 2014 and 2025.

 Personal life

 Emil Forsberg is the son of former GIF Sundsvall player Leif Forsberg, and grandson of Lennart Forsberg who also played for GIF Sundsvall.
 On 17 July 2016, Forsberg married Shanga Hussain, who is a former footballer.
 The couple lived in Leipzig, having first met in Sundsvall.
 They had their first child in August 2018.
 The couple divorced in 2024.
+Forsberg is currently in a relationship with Swedish Fanny Ernestam, who is an athlete competing in triple jump for KFUM Örebro.

 Forsberg has named Dutch winger Ryan Babel as a player he has looked up to.